LDK7715462/LiveStock-Management-System/README.md

 ## LMS console app (Livestock Management System)

-- [x] Read data from database - COMPLETED by Dylan
+- [x] Read data from database - COMPLETED
-- [x] Display data - COMPLETED by Dylan
+- [x] Display data - COMPLETED
-- [ ] Display statistics
+- [ ] Display statistics - TODO
-- [x] Queries by ID/Type/Colour
+- [x] Queries by ID/Type/Colour - COMPLETED
     - [ ] Weight - TODO
-- [ ] Delete record from database
+- [ ] Delete record from database - TODO
-- [ ] Insert record in database
+- [ ] Insert record in database - TODO

 Note: all data, whether entered by user or retrieved from database, must be validated.
 For example,
 * For an entered livestock id, it must be a valid integer.